whodafloater/xtool_xcs/README.md

 ## Installation

-Just copy some file into you FreeCAD macro directory.
+Just copy some files into you FreeCAD macro directory.

 See the Makefile.
 It works on a windows installation using Msys2 for a shell.
 Adjust the paths for you system.